 As part of its mandate, the Panel of Experts reviews the approach taken and checks the data used in support of the amendments to insurance contributions proposed by the SAAQ.
 Before giving its opinion, the Panel of Experts is required to hold a public consultation.

-Most driver’s licence holders who have no demerit points—whether or not they own a passenger vehicle—will not see their insurance contributions go up in 2019, provided the road safety record has stayed essentially unchanged for their class of licence.
-When it comes to vehicle registration, in cases where the road safety record has improved for a particular category of vehicle, owners of vehicles in that category will see their insurance contributions go down.
-The opposite is also true: if the road safety record has deteriorated for a particular category of vehicle, owners of vehicles in that category will see their insurance contributions go up.
+In 2019, most driver’s licence holders who had no demerit points—whether or not they owned a passenger vehicle—did not see their insurance contributions go up from 2018, as the road safety record stayed essentially unchanged for their class of licence.
+Certain vehicle owners saw their insurance contributions go down, whereas owners of vehicles in categories for which the road safety record deteriorated saw their insurance contributions go up.

-Our proposal has been presented to the Panel of Experts on Automobile Insurance Contributions in a document entitled Proposed Insurance Contributions for 2019-2021 (PDF, 7.2 MB).
-This document will serve as the basis for the public consultation.
-The Panel of Experts will draw on the findings of the public consultation to provide its opinion to the SAAQ in a report to be made public in the spring of 2018.
+Our proposal was presented to the Panel of Experts on Automobile Insurance Contributions in a document entitled Proposed Insurance Contributions for 2019-2021 (PDF, 7.2 MB).
+This document served as the basis for the public consultation.
+The Panel of Experts drew on the findings of the public consultation to provide its opinion through the following report (in French only): Avis du Conseil d’experts sur les contributions d’assurance proposées par la Société de l’assurance automobile du Québec pour les années 2019 à 2021.